dogoncouch/LogESP/docs/install-ubuntu.md

 ### Production Environments
 In a production security environment, a few more steps are recommended:
-- Secure NTP communication
 - Use an SSL certificate signed by your CA
 - Use NTP on log sources for time synchronization
+- Secure NTP communication
 - Update the `SECRET_KEY` setting in `config/settings.py`
 - Follow all other instructions in the [Django deployment checklist](https://docs.djangoproject.com/en/2.0/howto/deployment/checklist/)

 Note: LogESP is still testing, and should only be deployed in production by people who really know what they are doing.

 ### Distributed Environments
 Event parsing can be distributed among multiple syslog servers, if necessary.
-Adding the `-p` option to the `start.sh` command in `/etc/rc.local` on all but the main server will avoid redundant rule checking.
+Adding the `-p` option to the `logesp` command in `/etc/rc.local` on all but the main server will avoid redundant rule checking.
 Using MariaDB with SSL is recommended.

 A few extra precautions are recommended:
 - Use separate MariaDB credentials (with minimal permissions) on servers